IncrementalBytes/fluffy-dollop/README.md

-# fantastic-octo-spark
+# fluffy-dollop
-Repo for the Cloudy Curator app
+Repo for the Comic Collector app